tkellogg/tkellogg.github.com/_posts/2014-06-02-MQTT-another-implementors-perspective.md

 There has been some discussion in the MQTT community on how to represent the content-type of payloads.
 Clemens rightly points out the lack of content type as many other protocols have.
 But this viewpoint neglects the more traditional usage of MQTT where content-type makes no sense.
 This usage is best illustrated by the [$SYS topic space][5] used for monitoring the status of the broker.
 Each topic has UTF-8 numbers published on it.
 For instance, the broker may periodically publish a message to `$SYS/messages/received` that contains the total number of messages received by the broker since it started.

 This strategy can be used in combination with [topic patterns][6] to do realtime queries via SUBSCRIBE requests.
 It can be very powerful, especially for constrained devices consuming messages in the field.
-Of course, if he don't know about this strategy I could see how he might be unsatisfied with MQTT.
+Of course, if someone doesn't know about this strategy I could see how they might be unsatisfied with MQTT.
 It's unfortunate that he chose to flame MQTT publically on the internet before spending the time to learn how MQTT is actually used in practice.

 Choosing The Right Forum
 ------------------------

-When he talks about delivery assurances, data retention, failover and security he mentions a few points that are ambiguous in the spec.
-Honestly, I think he has some great points.
+When talking about delivery assurances, data retention, failover and security, a few points are mentioned that are ambiguous in the spec.
+Honestly, I think they are great points.
 Many of these things could be cleaned up.
-The 3.1.1 version of the spec has been open for comment for several months - he must have known this since the it says so and gives instructions for giving feedback directly inside of the preliminary spec that he was reading (final versions of the spec aren't yet available).
-I've also insructed him in the past to take his valid concerns to the MQTT-comment mailing list, which he refused.
-I guess some people are more interested in causing damage than fixing a spec that's intentionally and publically asking for help.
+The 3.1.1 version of the spec has been open for comment for several months - something that would be hard to miss since the it says so and gives instructions for giving feedback directly inside of the preliminary spec (final versions of the spec aren't yet available).